georgemayne/MVP_Project/README.md

-HeartKonnect is a dating web app was built with this technology HTML, CSS and JS
+BookHive is an online book store web app and was built with this technology HTML, CSS and JS